Peaky8linders/gpt-favourite-prompts/README.md

 Or, you can just copy and paste the prompts you want into ChatGPT.

-## Upcoming

-I'll be back soon with a system for selecting the prompts you want to use so that you don't have to import them all at once.

-I'm also building a system for everyone to create & share their own prompts.

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/peaky8linders).